 Before 2011, there was limited awareness about OA in Ghana.
 Just one university, Kwame Nkrumah University of Science and Technology (KNUST), which is based in Kumasi in Ashanti Region, had set up an OA institutional repository, KNUSTSpace.
 KNUST was also the first university in Ghana to introduce policy mandating OA to theses and dissertations.

-EIFL has supported OA in Ghana since 2011, by raising awareness about and promoting creation of OA institutional repositories; encouraging OA publishing and development of institutional OA policies.
+EIFL has supported OA in Ghana since 2011, by raising awareness about OA and promoting creation of OA institutional repositories, and encouraging OA publishing and development of institutional OA policies.
 Our main partners have been the Consortium of Academic and Research Libraries in Ghana (CARLIGH), KNUST and the Association of African Universities (AAU).

 There has been progress across all areas.
 By 2017, nine more universities and colleges had set up institutional OA repositories.
 The Ghana Council for Scientific and Industrial Research (CSIR - the body mandated by the government to carry out scientific and technological research for national development) had adopted an OA policy that will make the vast amount of knowledge that scientists at its 12 member institutes have generated over the years openly available online.
 Steps towards open access publishing have included setting up and testing an OA publishing platform.